Execution Strategies

 fallback = UniversalAgent(name="fallback", system_prompt="General assistant.")

-# Heuristic routing (keyword-based, fast, no LLM call)
+# Keyword routing — fast, no extra LLM call

 strategy = RoutingStrategy(